-For your 2020 personal tax filing, the Canada Revenue Agency has introduced two options that will allow employees to report expenses they incurred while working from home during the pandemic.
+For your 2021 personal tax filing, the Canada Revenue Agency has two options that will allow employees to report expenses they incurred while working from home during the pandemic.

-All eligible members of a household who worked from home can each claim working from home deduction using either method.
+All eligible members of a household who worked from home can each claim working from home deductions using either method.

 Flat Rate Method

 The first, and most straight-forward way to claim your working from home expenses, is to use the ‘temporary flat rate method’.
 This method allows you to claim $2 for each day you worked from home during 2022, up to a maximum of $500.
 To be eligible for the flat rate method, you must have worked from home more than 50% of the time for a period of at least four consecutive weeks due to COVID-19.

 It is widely expected that 2022 will be the final tax year that CRA will allow employees to claim this expense.

 If your employer reimbursed you for any of these expenses, you cannot claim them on your tax return.